 Commonly, solar systems consist of panels, batteries, a charge controller, and sometimes an inverter.
 The inverter converts direct current or DC into alternating current or AC that runs most domestic appliances.

 The US has considerable scope for solar panels due to the ample supply of sunlight in most of its states.
-Here’s how installing a solar system at your home can benefit you:
+Below are the main benefits of solar panels for your home:

 Solar panels are worth the investment because solar energy guarantees a great return in the long run and is non-hazardous to the environment, unlike energy generated by fossil fuel combustion.